Fire Drill Fridays

 The science is clear — we need to rapidly phase out destructive fossil fuels (oil, gas, and coal) and start investing aggressively in a just transition to renewable energy.

-Fire Drill Fridays invites lifelong activists and new climate advocates to take action for a cleaner, greener, more just world.
+Fire Drill Fridays brings together new and lifelong climate activists to share ways we can reach a cleaner, greener, more just world.
 The future of our planet depends on us.

 As climate activist Greta Thunberg said, “Our house is on fire” — and we need to act like it.